 Wanting to make make my comics accessible beyond the visual has a lot to do with my own audience.
 I wrote about this in my first blog post on screenreadable comics, which includes a list of all the comics already transcribed.

-My workflow consists of first transferring all text elements and then adding short descriptions of the visual elements.
-Afterwards I leave the visual comic and work with the raw transcription only.
-I rearrange elements to make the storytelling work.
-Mostly, I group paragraphs covering one to two panels and two to three visual descriptions.
+Storytelling is at the center of transcribing.
+It is more important than completeness or chronology.
+My approach consist of first transferring all text and then adding short descriptions of the visual elements.
+Afterwards I leave the visual comic and work with this raw transcription only.
+I rearrange elements to make the storytelling run smoothly.
+I group paragraphs covering one to two panels and two to three visual descriptions.

 Depth of Details

 It is possible to just use the text elements and names of the characters.
 This would be comparable to theater scripts and works really well for dialogue based comics.
 Oftentimes it is still worthwhile to describe atmosphere and facial expressions.